 Student Space Programs Laboratory for Electrical Engineers

-The Student Space Programs Laboratory (SSPL) at the Pennsylvania State University allows undergraduate and graduate students the opportunity to design, fabricate, and integrate space systems.
+The Student Space Programs Laboratory (SSPL) at Penn State allows undergraduate and graduate students the opportunity to design, fabricate, and integrate space systems.
 The SSPL provides hands-on projects to apply classroom knowledge to real world, interdisciplinary settings.
 SSPL students experience working through a complete design cycle and must develop a systems engineering mind-set in addition to their component-level experience.

 Research Experiences for Undergraduates